 The U.S. and China are also set to conduct joint training operations targeting counterfeit products sent between the two countries that pose a health and safety risk.
 Representatives will increase the number of visits to each country’s ports; extend invitations to scheduled seminars related to IPR enforcement; and issue an IPR Center-developed curriculum and training guide for the GACC that focuses on how to successfully target intellectual property theft.

 Although this addendum codifies the intent to conduct joint enforcement efforts going forward, the HSI offices in Beijing have successfully teamed with the GACC to conduct several outbound inspection operations targeting the illegal trafficking of counterfeit apparel and pharmaceuticals.
 These inspections have led to the seizure of more than 1,000 shipments, the arrests of two individuals and countless investigative leads.

-The HSI-led IPR Center is one of the U.S. government's key weapons in the fight against criminal counterfeiting and piracy.
-Working in close coordination with the Department of Justice Task Force on Intellectual Property, the IPR Center uses the expertise of its 21-member agencies to share information, develop initiatives, coordinate enforcement actions and conduct investigations related to intellectual property theft.
-Through this strategic interagency partnership, the IPR Center protects the public's health and safety and the U.S. economy.
+Founded in 2000, the IPR Center is one of the U.S. government's key weapons in the fight against criminal counterfeiting and piracy.
+The center uses the expertise of its 23 member agencies to share information, develop initiatives, coordinate enforcement actions, and conduct investigations related to IP theft.
+Through this strategic interagency partnership, the IPR Center protects the public's health and safety, the U.S. economy and the war fighters.